BrightLaw9/ML_Jazz/README.md

 # ML_Jazz
 Using machine learning (Tensorflow and Magenta) to create jazz music

 The ultimate goal of this project is to have AI generate a comprehensible and melodical piece of music.
 It should resemble the jazz style (swinging, note articulations, dynamics).
+In the end, elements of jazz have been learned and integrated into the music, but no where near as natural and comforting as a human would do so.
+Take a listen to the generated music!

+C:\Users\lawre\ML_Jazz\temp_exclude\Blues_for_Allice_ML_v1.wav

 Sample data, collected as wav files (some scraped from the web, others I personally recorded!), was converted to MIDI files for training.
 The Python files in sound_to_midi achieve this conversion programmatically and quickly.
 Also, it is programmed to produce monophonic MIDI files, so a cleaner melody line can be heared.
 Past trials with many channels resulted in a rather distorted sound.